DimosPagakis/DimosPagakis/README.md

 ### Hi there 👋
 My name is Dimosthenis Pagakis, but do not let it intimidate you, you can call me Dimos.
 I am a full-stack web & mobile developer from Greece.
-Always open to new projects and challenges, I spend my days writing or reviewing code, managing projects, improving my skills or playing basketball #Go_Bucks.
+Always open to new projects and challenges, I spend my days writing or reviewing code, managing projects, improving my skills or playing basketball #Go_Bucks (Summer 2021 update: NBA CHAMPS BABY).

 ### 🔭 I’m currently working on
-**Will start serving my mandatory army duties March 2021**
+** Currently serving the Hellenic Special Forces**

 Right now I'm working alongside some friends ([Dimitris](https://github.com/Dimitris-Provatas) & [Haris](https://github.com/hariskor)) in creating and maintaining an online magazine website.
 The magazine is called [BANAL](https://banalmagazine.gr).
 We created a Laravel API to handle basic CRUD functionality, pdf to image transformation, queued jobs and integrated with the [Mailchimp](https://mailchimp.com/) API.
 For the front-end, we created a universal (SSR) application using Vue.js and the Nuxt framework.
 We created multiple clean, lean and reusable components, both for the front facing app but also the admin, implemented a pageflip view of the issues of the magazine and integrated with Google Analytics.
 We also took care of the UI design using Figma.
 We implemented everything with usability, minimalism and SEO in mind.
 Right now we have released our first issue and are currently under Alpha.

-_(Disclaimer: The magazine is in greek and none of the people on the dev team are authors.
-The magazine is about society, arts, poetry and many more subjects)_
+_(Disclaimer: The magazine is in greek and all about society, arts, poetry and many more subjects)_

 ### 📚💻🎒 Pet projects
 Dimitris, Haris and I have also created a pet project about university students' resource management.
 We developed an Express & GraphQL API using Mongo and a web application with React.
 All development was done using TDD and we could not be more thrilled.
 The project has been under a minor stalemate for the time being due to increased work load but we are sure we will meet again.